What we are doing: Projects

 A refresh has been produced for the Climate Change Action Plan in 2022

 Buildings and energy

 Our commitment is to reduce CO2 emissions from the Council’s operational estate and streetlighting by at least 50% by 2025, and set up plans for a further reduction of 50% between 2025 and 2030.
 We will support building retrofit and energy generation across the city’s buildings and ensure future development across the city is as close to zero carbon as possible.

-Buildings and energy - key achievements 2020-2021:
+Buildings and energy - key achievements 2020-2022:

 Transport and travel

 We will reduce the Council's direct emissions by replacing fleet vehicles (including waste) with electric vehicles and installing charging infrastructure.
 Our commitment is to reduce our emissions by 35-45% by 2025.
 We will also support the shift to sustainable and active travel for all through our work with Transport for Greater Manchester, Greater Manchester Combined Authority, and the Government.
-This includes reviewing and acting on research carried out by the Tyndall Centre for Climate Research to assess how airport emissions can be managed in line with the Paris Agreement.

-Transport and travel - key achievements 2020-2021:
+Transport and travel - key achievements 2020-2022: